top of page

 I encourage you to keep it simple and avoid going into too much detail.
 We don't want children to feel like there is something "wrong" with them or that they are in trouble.

 For younger children you may simply say "you are going to go play with Alannah today".
-For older children you may explain "sometimes life is challenging and it can be really helpful to have somewhere to go to try and feel better about it.
+For older children you may explain "sometimes life is hard and it can be really helpful to have somewhere to go and get play and just yourself.
 You are going to see a lady named Alannah and she is there to play with you and listen to anything you may want to say".

 We ask that following your child's sessions you do not ask them questions about what they did as this can impact on their openness within therapy.
 Your child will let you know what they want you to know and I will keep you updated throughout the process.